What Happens When You Crack Your Knuckles?

 Knuckle cracking is definitely a habit for many.
 One reason is that it feels good.
 When the bubbles are popped, there can be an immediate increase in the movement of the joint.
 This is because the gas bubbles take up space.
 When they release, there is more room for movement, at least temporarily.
 The bubbles re-form, and the joint can be popped again soon.

 But there may also be a chemical reason that it feels good.
-When the joint pops, natural chemicals can be release call endorphins.
+When the joint pops, natural chemicals can be released call endorphins.
 Endorphins are “feel good” chemicals in your body.
 This chemical release may also be part of what makes cracking your knuckles a habit.

 But is it a bad habit?
 It depends on who you ask.
 Cracking your knuckles can be an annoyance to others, but there is no significant evidence that it causes any harm to the joints of the hands and fingers.